 Any additional safety information will be provided at sign-on.

-It is your responsibility to ensure that your machine is roadworthy and that you ride safely at all times.
+It is your responsibility to ensure that your machine is roadworthy and that you always ride safely.

-You must not take pace or shelter from any other vehicle or competitor (no drafting) – failure to comply may lead to disciplinary action being taken.
+No Drafting.
+You must not take pace or shelter from any other vehicle or competitor – failure to comply may lead to disciplinary action being taken.

 IMPORTANT NOTES FOR RIDERS: